 - Respect their needs in the interview.
 It’s a civilised two-way process – you don’t need to model your style on Alan Sugar or any of his Rottweilers!
 You have as much interest in giving them a good impression of you and your business as they have in doing to you.
 Do give them time to have all their questions aired and answered honestly.

 - Finally, go with your intuition – I’ve heard it called the “flight test”.
 How would you feel about a long haul flight sitting next to them?
 If it doesn’t feel right, it probably isn’t!

 Even with an approach like this, they may be good actors, may hide the truth or may simply excel in interview situations – so wouldn’t it be great if you could get inside their heads and understand a bit more about their preferences, their priorities and how they react under pressure?

-Well you can – check out the Everything DiSC® behavioural assessments and how they can be used effectively to reduce the recruitment lottery significantly.
+Well you can – check out DISC Flow® behavioural assessments and see how they can be used effectively to significantly reduce the recruitment lottery.